 And there is another problem for the reincarnation theory.
 Eady was four years old in 1908 when first taken to the British museum, and, as such would have been able to identify herself using the pronouns 'I' and 'me' (an ability of most children by age 2-3).
 Why then did she not speak of this previous life before then?
-On the other hand, there is her first-person announcement, 'This is my home...where I used to live.'
-This factor recalls Jasbir Jat, Jack T and, as we shall see (Chapter 20), James Leininger.
+Also, her father had her working as a vaudeville act in her later years, not something we might expect of an ex-Egyptian temple virgin if she had retained Bereshyte's personality.
+This suggests that she reverted back to her own personality as Dorothy.